Updated July 12, 2023

 Difference between Abstraction and Encapsulation

-Abstraction vs Encapsulation they both are the basic object-oriented programming (OOP) concepts that allow real objects to be implemented in Code and program.
+Abstraction vs Encapsulation is the basic object-oriented programming (OOP) concept that allows real objects to be implemented in Code and program.
 They are very different as they both go hand in hand.
-Although they are both technically inseparable, they have nothing in common literally.
+Although they are both technically inseparable, they have nothing in common, literally.
 Almost all encapsulation is an abstraction because they both mask something but have a fair share of differences.

 What is Abstraction?

-Abstraction is a fundamental OOP concept that focuses only on the pertinent data of an object and covers up all the irrelevant details which can or can not be used for generical or specialized conduct.
+Abstraction is a fundamental OOP concept that focuses only on an object’s pertinent data and covers up all the irrelevant details that can or can not be used for generical or specialized conduct.
 It masks the background details and highlights the essential elements to reduce complexity and improve efficiency.
 It helps to simplify the domain model representation.
 Abstraction is more about ideas than about events.
 It covers up the details at the design level by offering users functionality.
 An abstraction may also be called the resulting object.

-So let we will consider the motorcycle A mechanic is attempting to repair your motorcycle or say a certain section of your motorcycle You are the user and you don’t want to know your motorcycle specifics or what portion has actually broken.
-You don’t care; you simply want your moto cycle in its original condition without worrying about the details.
-You told the mechanic what you wanted by separating the implementing part this is called abstraction.
+So let we will consider the motorcycle.
+A mechanic is attempting to repair your motorcycle or, say, a certain section of your motorcycle.
+You are the user, and you don’t want to know your motorcycle specifics or what portion has actually broken.
+You don’t care; you simply want your motorcycle in its original condition without worrying about the details.
+You told the mechanic what you wanted by separating the implementing part; this is called abstraction.
 The most important thing you did was fix your motorcycle instead of focusing on the particulars.

 What is Encapsulation?

-Only you need to know the behavior of the device without having to worry about implementing details like what sensors the Keyboard has and whether it is wireless or not etc. Every detail describes the mouse, but it is simply a keyboard irrespective of the detail.
-You just have a keyboard interface, which is the mouse pointer in this situation and this we called Encapsulation
+Only you need to know the device’s behavior without having to worry about implementing details like what sensors the Keyboard has and whether it is wireless or not etc. Every detail describes the mouse, but it is simply a keyboard, irrespective of the detail.
+You just have a keyboard interface, which is the mouse pointer in this situation, and this we called Encapsulation.

-Below is the top 6 difference between Abstraction vs Encapsulation
+Below is the top 6 difference between Abstraction and Encapsulation

 Key Differences Between Abstraction and Encapsulation